 Eating out in Moscow is a warm and gratifying experience.
-There are ample Moscow restaurants serving traditional Russian cuisine such as caviar, beef stroganov and borscht, and blini as well as a many offering international or seafood menus.
+There are ample restaurants serving traditional Russian cuisine such as caviar, beef stroganov and borscht, and blini as well as a many offering international or seafood menus.

-Generally the best Moscow restaurants specialising in local fare can be found inside the Garden Ring and Kitai, or near Poklonnaya Hill.
+Generally the best restaurants specialising in local fare can be found inside the Garden Ring and Kitai, or near Poklonnaya Hill.
 There are excellent seafood restaurants in both Red Square and Kiev Station Square, while international cuisine is available from restaurants in Pushkinskaya and Tverskaya, and on Teatralny Proezd (city centre).
 The Taganskaya area is also well-known for its wealth of restaurants.

 Address: 27/2 Tverskaya Ulitsa.
 Metro Mayakovskaya.

 Filimonova & Yankel